.jpg?language_id=1)

 The strata committee chairperson takes the helm of the group and presides at general and committee meetings.
 The role gives power to the bearer to decide on issues and procedural matters.
 However, the chairperson does not have a casting vote.

 This role requires leadership and management skills - those who aspire to take the lead should be people-oriented and diplomatic.
-Self-confidence is also a must to be able to handle the pressure that comes with the role.
+Self-confidence is also a must to be able to handle the pressure that can come with the role.

 Secretary